 Floparking suits to almost everyone.
 Adventure courses have been classified according to four difficulty levels by means of colour.
 For the easy, green and blue, courses the minimum height requirement is 120 cm.
 For the more difficult, red and black, courses the minimum height requirement is 150 cm.
 You can see the courses in services and map of the park page.

-Depending on the park there might be one or more so-called Kids’ courses (“Skidi-rata”), where children 120cm may also experience the atmosphere of flowparking under the supervision of an adult.
-Participants wear the same equipment on the kids’ trail and act in a way similar to that in other adventure courses.
-The only difference is the fact that the kids’ course goes on the height of only half a meter, which means that parents are able to follow little flowparkers’ monkeying right by them.
+Depending on the park there might be one or more low courses, where children 120 cm may also experience the atmosphere of flowparking under the supervision of an adult.
+Participants wear the same equipment on the low trail and act in a way similar to that in other adventure courses.
+The only difference is the fact that the low course goes on the height of only half a meter, which means that parents are able to follow little flowparkers’ monkeying right by them.

 There is no weight restriction with a few exceptions.
 For example, the weight limit for the free fall device is 130 kg.
 All the exceptions are marked on the course signs.